Create a Commit Action

 ?
 Do you want to add a Required Connection?
 (Y/n): no

-- Action commit-push-action succesfully created!
+- Action commit-push-action successfully created.

-The Action created is just a minimally functional basic model.
-For the next steps, edit all files and options with the examples presented or with the parameters you want your Action to execute.
+For the next steps, edit all files and options using the presented examples or with the parameters you want your Action to execute.

 Step 2.
 Edit the Action inputs in action.yaml

-file to edit and add the inputs that will be used by your Action script.
+The Action is created with example inputs already filled in.
+You need to edit the action.yaml file to edit and add the inputs that will be used by your Action script.

 inputs: